MiriamRGarcia/BAC-Lmonocytogenes/readme.md

 In order to run these scripts, users will need:

 - a Matlab R2015 (or later) installation, under Windows or Linux operating systems
-- the AMIGO2 toolbox available at: https://sites.google.com/site/amigo2toolbox/download (Eva Balsa-Canto IIM-CSIC)
+- the AMIGO2 toolbox is available at: https://sites.google.com/site/amigo2toolbox/download (Eva Balsa-Canto IIM-CSIC)
-- Originallly the code was tested in Matlab2016b and AMIGO2019
+- Originally the code was tested in Matlab2016b and AMIGO2019

 Users need to make sure that the above AMIGO2 toolbox is fully functional before attempting to run the scripts.